-The Hidden Road Initiative (HRI) is a student operated, charitable non-profit organization, that provides educational and leadership opportunities to underprivileged students living in remote villages in Armenia through annual educational summer camps, scholarship opportunities, and development projects.
+The Hidden Road Initiative (HRI) is a charitable non-profit organization that aims to provide educational and leadership opportunities for students living in remote villages in Armenia through annual educational summer camps, scholarship opportunities, and development projects.

 The Hidden Road Initiative was founded in 2011 by a group of Armenian students at University of California Santa Barbara; the organization currently has chapters at the University of California Santa Barbara, University of California Los Angles, and University of California Berkeley.
 Read about our organization's history here.

 College Completion Rate To date, 100% of our scholarship recipients have completed their college degrees or are on path to graduate university.

 Computer and e-Literacy Since 2011, one of the major focuses of HRI has been to promote computer education and e-literacy.
 Since then, many of our camp graduates have majored in Computer Science, or been able to find job opportunities in the tech world.

 New Job Opportunities HRI works closely with village communities to source temporary and permanent workers for development projects.
 For example the Jrashen and Tsaghkaber kindergarten projects created various new jobs opportunities for young professionals.
 The kindergartens are entirely operated by professionals from these villages.